hashicorp/terraform-provider-tfe/README.md

 ## Installation

-Using the Terraform Registry, simply declare the provider and `terraform init` will automatically fetch and install the provider for you (Terraform version 0.12.0+):
+Declare the provider in your configuration and `terraform init` will automatically fetch and install the provider for you from the [Terraform Registry](https://registry.terraform.io/) (Terraform version 0.12.0+):

 ```
 terraform {